Capture the universal synchronised sunrise and sunset this equinox

 EQ says at equinox, with 12 hours of day, 12 of night everywhere on the planet we are equal-under-the-sun.
 Simply by joining shutterbugs around the world you can prove it!

-Mission: Capture sunrise or sunset over water1 this spring equinox (March 19-20).
+Mission: Capture sunrise or sunset over water1 this southward* equinox (September 22-23).

-Golden hour: 6 AM or 6 PM local solar time².
+Golden hour: 6 AM or 6 PM solar or sundial time (clock time may well be earlier or later)².

-The shot: a glowing hemisphere taken from anywhere on Earth (Pole to Pole, East to West).
+The ideal shot: a glowing hemisphere taken from anywhere on Earth (Pole to Pole, East to West).

 Your shot will then be part of a global tapestry showcasing our planet’s moment of balance.